 Architect Helen Taylor reflects on the realities of school design before and after the 2010 UK general election and how to make the most of what architects are given in terms of school design today.

-An architect who focuses on schools, a researcher of environmental and social infrastructure and a writer on development and related issues in the global ‘South’, Ola Uduku speaks about school design in Africa generally and the social provision of education in a number of African countries.
+Ola Uduku is an architect and researcher focussing on schools and environmental and social infrastructure.
+She also writes on development and related issues in the global ‘South’ and in this interview speaks about school design in Africa generally and the social provision of education in a number of African countries.

 Summer (Ji Yu) Summer is a doctoral student of Education with a specialist knowledge of civil engineering and learning spaces in universities.
 Here, Summer remembers her first study trip to Scottish primary schools and their contrast with her own early educational settings in China.